redssu/Harmony-Tools/README.md

 **Warning**: Do not modify the ```__spc_info.json``` file inside the created directory.
 It's crucial to packing the file back to SPC Archive.

 ### SRD

+The SRD archives store files related to textures or game models.
+This tool only allows you to extract and replace textures.

 Tool Usage: